U.S. agency denies petition to reclassify marijuana

-The DEA though did relax certain restrictions on growing marijuana for research purposes.
+The DEA did relax certain restrictions on growing marijuana for research purposes.

 For decades, marijuana has been listed as a "Schedule I" drug, placing it on par with heroin.
 The government has repeatedly rejected appeals for reclassification.